Chapter 7 : The Man in the Smoke

 She gave a half-hearted shrug.
 “But-”

 “Look, Vic,” Van said, talking over her.
 “Tough love time.”
 He put his hands on her shoulders and swiveled her around to look at him.
 “You are spoiled,” he said, enunciating every word clearly.
-She opened her mouth to argue - if anyone in her family was spoiled, it was her sister, not her - but he kept going.
+She opened her mouth to argue, but he didn’t give her an opening.
 “Being with Teddy has spoiled you, because he’s so easygoing that he can shrug most things off.
 But relationships are messy.
 I’m sure this isn’t the first time you’ve made him cry, and I’m also sure it won’t be the last.
 It needed to be said.
 He’ll get over it.
 So will you.
 Stop stressing.”

 She took a deep, shuddering breath.
 “But-”